jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Session Policy

-You can also leverage [Purview](https://learn.microsoft.com/en-us/defender-cloud-apps/use-case-proxy-block-session-aad#create-a-block-download-policy-for-unmanaged-devices), file extensions etc. Malware Upload/Download should be bare minimium.
+You can also leverage [Purview](https://learn.microsoft.com/en-us/defender-cloud-apps/use-case-proxy-block-session-aad#create-a-block-download-policy-for-unmanaged-devices), block upload/download of file extensions etc (perhaps .doc,.pdf etc.).
+Malware Upload/Download should be bare minimium.
 See note above about conditional access to handover session, that is prerequisite here also.

 Policy Templates are available via: